SOS-CER/labs/_04-lab/04-lab-faculty.md

 ---
 title: CSC 217 Lab 04 - Design
 tags: [software engineering, software lifecycle, CS2, CSC 217, Lab04]
-description: CSC 217 Lab 04 - Designing `PackScheduler` Faculty Functionality
+description: Designing `PackScheduler` Faculty Functionality
 navigation: on
 pagegroup: 04-lab
 ---

-# CSC 217 Lab 04: Designing `PackScheduler` Faculty Functionality
+Now that you have compared two designs and integrated two systems to meet a provided design, you should propose your own design for the faculty functionality.

 {% include iconHeader.html type="design" %}
-Now that you have compared two designs and integrated two systems to meet a provided design, you should propose your own design for the faculty functionality.

 ## Creating your Design